 Having the best car

 Bad driving instructors often have the best cars to hide the fact they’re rubbish.

-You’ve probably heard jokes about how small men buy massive cars with huge engines to compensate for it.
-Well the same is true for driving instructors!
+You’ve probably heard jokes about how small men buy massive cars with huge engines to compensate for their smallness.
+Well, the same is true for driving instructors!